 - 1. Each welder intended to engage in the welding work for shipbuilding and repair is to pass the performance qualification tests required according to the applicable welding process, welding position and kinds of materials to be welded and to have the performance qualification by the Society. - 2.
 Welders engaged in tack welding are to pass the performance qualification tests and should be qualified for tack welds in accordance with the requirements in this Section.
 A welder qualified for butt or fillet welding can be engaged in tack welding for the welding process and position corresponding to those permitted in his certificate. - 3.
 Welding operators responsible for setting up and/or adjustment of fully mechanized and automatic equipment, such as submerged arc welding, gravity welding, electro-gas welding and MAG welding with auto-carriage, etc., must be qualified whether they operate the equipment or not.
 However a welding operator, who solely operates the equipment without responsibility for setting up and/or adjustment, does not need qualification provided that he has experience of the specific welding work concerned and the production welds made by the operators are of the required quality. - 4.
 The performance qualification test of welder intended to engage in the special material and welding work not prescribed in this Section are to be at the discretion of the Society. - 5.
 The training of welders, control of their qualification and maintenance of their skills are the responsibility of shipyards and manufacturers.
 The Surveyor is to verify and be satisfied that the welders are appropriately qualified. - 6.
-Welders or welding operators qualified in accordance with national or international welder qualification standards may also be engaged in welding of hull structures at the discretion of the Society provided that the qualification testing, range of approval and revalidation requirements are considered equivalent to this Section.
+Welders or welding operators qualified in accordance with national or international welder qualification standards may also be engaged in welding of hull structures at the discretion of the Society provided that standard is considered equivalent to this Section from technical perspective covering examination, testing and range approval.
+Even if the requirements stipulated in the standards are applied, the requirement for revalidation of welders' qualification shall be in accordance with 504.
+2. And alternative welding standards or codes are to be applied in full, cross-mixing requirements of standards and codes is not permitted.
+(2022)